Introduction to South Africa

 Once at the summit, visitors can explore the plateau, take in the awe-inspiring views, and even enjoy a meal at one of the restaurants.
 The summit also offers various walking paths and viewpoints, allowing visitors to admire the surrounding landscape from different angles.

 Table Mountain is a unique destination that offers both adventurous hiking experiences and a convenient cable car option for those who prefer a more leisurely approach.
-Whichever option you choose, a visit to Table Mountain is bound to be a memorable part of your South African itinerary.
+Whichever option you choose, a visit to Table Mountain is bound to be a memorable part of your Cape Town itinerary.
+There’s so much you can do in Cape Town, it’s currently voted the second best city in the world, so be sure to do a few group private tours Cape Town when visiting to make the most of your trip.

 For more information about Table Mountain, you can visit here.